Tulpan

-Tyulpan (Тюльпан) is a 2008 Kazakh drama film.
+Tulpan (Тюльпан) is a 2008 Kazakh drama film.
 It was directed by Sergey Dvortsevoy and distributed by Zeitgeist Films.
 Tulpan was Kazakhstan's 2009 Academy Awards official submission to Foreign Language Film category, but it didn't make the final shortlist.
 It won the award for Best Film at the 2nd Asia Pacific Screen Awards.

 Overview

 Asa, a recently discharged Russian Navy sailor, is living in the remote Kazakhstan steppe with his sister Samal, her older husband, Ondas, and their three children.
 He dreams of becoming a herdsman and owning his own ranch, but he believes that to attain this goal, he must first marry.
 Asa hopes to marry Tulpan, the daughter of a neighboring family and the only eligible young woman in the area.
 However, her parents are unwilling to see their daughter marry an unemployed man with few prospects and Tulpan herself appears to have little interest in Asa.
 The plot of the story follows the trials of Asa, his surrogate family, and his western culture-loving friend Boni.